Mother and Child (2009 film)

-Mother and Child is a 2009 drama directed and written by Rodrigo García.
-It premiered on September 14, 2009, at the 2009 Toronto International Film Festival and at the Sundance Film Festival on January 23, 2010, and was the closing night selection within Maryland Film Festival 2010.
-It was given a limited release in the United States beginning May 7, 2010.
+Mother and Child is a 2009 drama film directed and written by Rodrigo García.
+It premiered on September 14, 2009, at the 2009 Toronto International Film Festival and at the Sundance Film Festival on January 23, 2010, and was the closing night selection in the 2010 Maryland Film Festival.
+It had a limited release in the United States beginning May 7, 2010.